TrendingTechnology/reactgo.com-1/blog/external-stylesheets-react/index.md

 image: "external-style-sheets-react.png"
 ---

-In react apps we don't need to add link tags manually to the HTML files to our app.
+In react apps we don't need to add link tags manually to the HTML files.

-React is a JavaScript library used to build single page apps the term "single page" means  there is only one html file which is re-using for the every page we created in our app.
+React is a JavaScript library used to build single page apps the term "single page" means there is only one html file which is re-using for every page we created in our app.

 Let's see an example of adding style sheets in reactjs.